UWrc/UWrc.github.io/docs/setup/ssh.md

 :::warning Monitoring & Warnings

 Login-node CPU and memory usage are closely monitored by automation.
 Any egregious use will result in immediate performance throttling, the severity of which escalates exponentially while the offending activity persists.
-You will receive warnings in your UW email from the monitoring system, *Arbiter2*, describing the crossed thresholds & the extent of the throttling.
+Warnings describing the crossed thresholds & the extent of the throttling will be sent by our monitoring system, *Arbiter2*, to the email associated with your UW NetID.
 :::

 ### Acceptable Uses of the Login Node